MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivityAttribution.md

 A string value of an Icon URI to belong to the created instance.

 #### Returns
-An instance of this class.
+Returns an MCDUserActivityAttribution object initialized with an icon uri.

 ### attributionWithIconUri
 `+ (nullable instancetype)attributionWithIconUri:(nonnull NSString*)iconUri;`

-Creates an instance of this class with an TODO.
+Creates an instance of this class with attribution to a icon uri.

 #### Parameters
+* `iconUri`

-* `iconUri` A string value of an Icon URI to belong to the created instance.
+A string value of an Icon URI to belong to the created instance.

 #### Returns
-An instance of this class.
+Returns an MCDUserActivityAttribution object attributing with an icon uri.